Tiamatt/AwsCICDPipeline/source-code-dotnet-web-app/README.md

 If you need an already existing web application, then you can get the source code from **cicd-dotnet-webapp** folder.
 It contains a .NET 5.0 web app for a demo.

-Here we are going to explain step by step how to create your own app within a minute from scratch!
+Here we are going to explain step by step how to create your own app from scratch within a minute!

 ### 1. Install .NET
 Download and install .NET 5.0 (or later) SDK from [here](https://dotnet.microsoft.com/download)